Changing or Stopping Your Coverage

 Some service members choose not to enroll in the SBP plan because they have no eligible beneficiaries at the time of their retirement.
 Later, through marriage or the birth or acquisition of a child, they find themselves with eligible beneficiaries and want to change their earlier election.

 If this happens to you, you have one year from the date of initial eligibility -- the date of marriage or the birth date of the child -- to declare your wishes to have the beneficiary covered.
+Send a completed DD Form 2656-6 (available on our Forms Library webpage) along with your supporting documentation.
 Please see the additional information below for more details.

 If you have eligible beneficiaries at the time of your retirement and elect not to have them covered, you will not be able to change that election in the future.
 If you are married and decline spouse coverage, you cannot elect coverage for a later spouse.
 If you have eligible children at retirement and decline coverage, you cannot add coverage for a child born or acquired after retirement.